-Predoctoral Fellowship Instructions
+Fellowship Instructions

-Autism Speaks limits the application procedure to only one predoctoral fellowship submission from any fellow or any mentor per review cycle and applies to the Letter of Intent (LOI) as well as the full application.
+Autism Speaks limits the application procedure to only one fellowship submission from any fellow or mentor per year.
+This applies to the Letter of Intent as well as the full application.
+However, a mentor may be named for both one predoctoral and one postdoctoral applicant.